cansas/commonplace/README.md

 # commonplace

 ## I am working on a multi-user version of Commonplace cansas/commonplace-multi is the repo.
-It has a migration nuilt in (backup your current dbase!).
+It has a migration built in (backup your current dbase!).

 A self-hosted Readwise alternative — capture, browse, review, and resurface your highlights.